marcelom/marcelom.github.io/_posts/2012-10-03-basicgitconfig.md

+---
+layout: post
-Title: Basic git configuration
+title: Basic git configuration
-Tags: git
+tags: git
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: How to make some basic git configurations to make life easier...
+excerpt: How to make some basic git configurations to make life easier...
+---
 There are a few things that we can do to increase the usability of git.

 This is my basic git config: